catscatscatsbybeatcrusaders/catscatscatsbybeatcrusaders/README.md

-- 👋 Hi, I’m @catscatscatsbybeatcrusaders
+- # 👋 Hi, I’m @catscatscatsbybeatcrusaders

 - 👀 I’m interested in ...
   <br>
   Game Design, Cybersecurity, Operating Systems, Website Design.
-Outside of technology, creative writing, music, and manga.
+Outside of technology, I dabble in creative writing.
+I'm also interested in music, movies, and manga.

 - 🌱 I’m currently learning ...
   <br>
-  HTML, Python, CSS, Excel, Linux... a lot.
+  HTML, Python, and CSS.

 - 💞️ I’m looking to collaborate on ...
   <br>